Everest Base Camp Trekking cost and Itinerary

 Please provide us with the name of your hotel whenever you book it.
 However, we can operate teahouse accommodation along the Everest Base Camp trekking routes.

-The 13-day Everest Base Camp Trek begins with a twin-otter fixed wind plane from Kathmandu to Lukla and ends up in Kathmandu.
+The 13-day Everest Base Camp Trek begins with a twin-otter fixed-wing plane from Kathmandu to Lukla and ends in Kathmandu.
 Trek continues to Phakding, Namche Bazaar, Tengboche Monastery, Gorakshep, Kalapatthar, and Everest Base Camp.
-Similarly, you will trek back to Lukla the same way and get a fixed windplane fly into Kathmandu.
+Similarly, you will trek back to Lukla the same way and then take a fixed-wing plane to fly to Kathmandu.

-Note: If you are facing any discomfort with Prive and Itinerary, please feel free to let us know.
+Note: If you experience any discomfort with Prive and the Itinerary, please don’t hesitate to let us know.

 Day